shopware5/devdocs/source/blog/_posts/2015-02-11-understanding-the-shopware-http-cache.md

  * an user that requests a page
  * the web application generates a result

-So whenever an user requests a page, the web application (e.g. shopware) will create a result page individually.
+So whenever an user requests a page, the web application (e.g. Shopware) will create a result page individually.
 If you have many users requesting the same pages, it makes sense to have an additional instance in between:

  * an user that requests a page
  * a reverse proxy cache